shabbeersh/Impact-of-FC-layers/README.md

 The few blocks of code are taken from [here](https://github.com/geifmany/cifar-vgg).

 ## Citations
-@article{basha2019impact,
+@article{shabbeer2019impact,
-  title={Impact of Fully Connected Layers on Performance of Convolutional Neural Networks for Image Classification}, author={Basha, SH and Dubey, Shiv Ram and Pulabaigari, Viswanath and Mukherjee, Snehasis}, journal={arXiv preprint arXiv:1902.02771}, year={2019}
+  title={Impact of Fully Connected Layers on Performance of Convolutional Neural Networks for Image Classification}, author={Shabbeer Basha, SH and Ram Dubey, Shiv and Pulabaigari, Viswanath and Mukherjee, Snehasis}, journal={Neurocomputing}, year={2019}
 }